 Comment: The dry Kohala coastline - shaped by volcanic rock centuries ago - wins out as Hawaii's premier golf destination.
 It all started at Mauna Kea, a RTJ Sr. course that opened in 1964 with a match between Nicklaus, Palmer and Gary Player.
 Golfers face a tough decision at Mauna Lani: Should you play the ocean holes of the South course or tackle the more challenging and strategic North course?
 Hualalai hosts the PGA TOUR Seniors every winter on its Nicklaus course.
 Great private clubs are more prevalent on this island than any other.
 If you get an invitation to play the Tom Weiskopf course at Hualalai, Nanea, Hokulia, Kukio or Kohanaiki, don't miss any of them.

 Comment: The Dominican Republic rules the Caribbean with more seaside golf than any other island.
 It also edges out Hawaii because it's slightly more affordable and the weather sparkles once fall hurricane season runs its course.
 A relatively new highway has connected Casa de Campo with the international airport near the Punta Cana Resort & Club, allowing golfers easy access to Pete Dye's iconic Teeth of the Dog, Fazio's Corales and Punta Espanda by Nicklaus.
-Somewhat overshadowed by Puerto Rico despite a better golf product, the Dominican Republic will get its moment in the sun by hosting its first PGA TOUR event, the Corales Puntacana Resort & Club Championship, next March.
+Somewhat overshadowed by Puerto Rico despite a better golf product, the Dominican Republic will get its moment in the sun by hosting its second PGA TOUR event, the Corales Puntacana Resort & Club Championship, next March.
 If you're not interesting in who's playing, tune in for the views.

 HONORABLE MENTION: Puerto Rico; Kiawah Island, S.C.; Fripp Island, S.C.; New Zealand; Lanai, Hawaii; Providenciales, Turks & Caicos; Anguilla; Canouan Island, St. Vincent and The Grenadines; St. Thomas, U.S. Virgin Islands; St. Lucia; Martinique; Cuba; Cozumel, Mexico; Grand Cayman, Cayman Islands; Curacao; Jekyll Island, Ga.; Daufuskie Island, S.C.; Tasmania; Australia.